OsmanKandemir/docf-sec-check/README.md

 ## Done

-- [x] First level security notification in Dockerfile.
+- [x] First-level security notification in the Dockerfile

 ## TODO List
-- [ ] To detect the Dockerfile file correctly.
+- [ ] To correctly detect the Dockerfile.
-- [ ] Two level security notification in Dockerfile.
+- [ ] Second-level security notification in the Dockerfile.
-- [ ] Security noticification in Docker images.
+- [ ] Security notification in Docker images.
 - [ ] *********** (Private Repository)

 ## Installation